 I cannot hide from you that it has been a path full of pitfalls: the framework knowledge process, the inexplicable behaviours caused by some bugs due to the maturity of Compose and the absorption of breaking changes have created moments of panic that have helped us to learn more about the technology and to release a quality and very solid app, thanks also to the continuous support from the Google development team that has solved many bugs during the various releases and to the community that promptly opens the reports.

-To conclude: this new framework I must admit that I was positively surprised; the simplicity with which it is possible to create widgets and reusable components in different contexts of the app, the full integration with Kotlin and the Coroutine and the simplicity and fun during its use are its strengths.
+In conclusion: I must admit that I was positively surprised by this new framework; the simplicity with which it is possible to create widgets and reusable components in different contexts of the app, the full integration with Kotlin and the Coroutine and the simplicity and fun during its use are its strengths.

 I am sure that over time it will only improve and become more and more complete.